gcruzgar/UKsurvey/README.md

 - create python module

 ## Introduction
 The objective of this project is to visualise the transitions that occur in the microsynthesis of population.
-Understanding Society data is used to complement ONS census data.
 This is part of a bigger project aiming to create a framework for customisable population estimates.
+Here, understanding Society data is used to complement ONS census data.
+In the future, other datasets will be added (consumer data, information on migration etc.).

 For now, the repository is a list of scripts I am using for analysis.